Multimedia Sports Journalist

 I get paid to talk about my hometown sports teams on television.
 It almost sounds silly when I type that sentence, but I am truly living a dream come true.

-Since June of 2015 I have been the co-host of "Sports Feed" on CLTV in Chicago alongside former NFL running back and University of Miami star Jarrett Payton.
-Along with this nightly hour-long sports show, I fill-in anchor and report for WGN-TV, enterprising feature stories and hosting select 30-minute pregame shows for Bulls, Blackhawks and White Sox games.
+Since June 2015 I have been the co-host of "Sports Feed" on CLTV in Chicago with former NFL running back Jarrett Payton.
+Along with hosting this nightly hour-long sports show, I fill-in anchor and report for WGN-TV, enterprising feature stories and hosting select 30-minute pregame shows for Bulls, Blackhawks and White Sox games.

 My journey started in the Chicago suburbs when I began calling football games as a 14-year-old freshman for my high school radio station WAES-FM.
 Those formative years of working in radio and writing for my school's newspaper incited a passion for journalism that led me to the renowned University of Missouri School of Journalism.